wlsvy/TIL/Document_2024/LearnVim.md

     show_end_of_buffer = false, -- shows the '~' characters after the end of buffers
     term_colors = false, -- sets terminal colors (e.g. `g:terminal_color_0`)
     dim_inactive = {
-        enabled = false, -- dims the background color of inactive window shade = "dark",
+        enabled = true, -- dims the background color of inactive window shade = "dark",
         percentage = 0.15, -- percentage of the shade to apply to the inactive window },